 The number one cause of rust is water and air.
 When these two attack wrought iron furniture, rust builds up fast.
 You can apply it tothe furniture and it will dry out fast.
 Plus, it will prevent water from building rust on the future for at least six months.

-So, next time when you see even a little rust on your furniture, use these tricks and WD-40 to remove the rust and keep it at bay.
+So, now you know how to remove rust from metal furniture, the next time you see even a little rust on your furniture, use these tricks and WD-40 to remove the rust and keep it at bay.

 The uses shown and described for WD-40 Multi-Use Product were provided to WD-40 Company by the users themselves.
 These uses haven’t been tested by WD-40 Company and do not constitute a recommendation of suggestion for use by WD-40 Company.
 Common sense should be exercised whenever using WD-40 Company products.
 Always follow the instructions and take heed of any warnings printed on the packaging.